 “Clothing is a mood ring.
 The pieces that I choose to wear are a reflection of my mood.
 The more layers I have on, the worse my mood is.
 (I'm looking at you base layer, two sweaters, down puffer, scarf, beanie, gloves, etc., etc.) If I'm wearing a breezy floral dress, you can assume I'm on Cloud 9.
 If I'm wearing jeans and a tee, you can assume that I'm 110% comfortable in my own skin.
 If I'm wearing sweats, chances are I'm pouring myself a glass of wine and cuing up Netflix.”

-Lisa wears the Clyde Dress in Natural Cotton Canvas (see a similar style here), Sleeveless Placket Top in Ivory Midweight Linen (coming soon), Clyde Culotte in Natural Cotton Canvas, Clyde Jacket in Navy Cotton Canvas, and Harlow Dress in Ivory Midweight Linen.
+Lisa wears the Clyde Dress in Natural Cotton Canvas (style discontinued), Sleeveless Placket Top in Ivory Midweight Linen (see a similar style), Clyde Culotte in Natural Cotton Canvas (see a similar style), Clyde Jacket in Navy Cotton Canvas (see a similar style), and Harlow Dress in Ivory Midweight Linen.